To Main Map

 Description

 Dinosaur Caves Park has a bit of everything.
-There is a massive expanse of green that just beckons you to run to your heart's content.
-Hills stretch high to the sky and fuel your imagination further.
-A playground with tire swing, baby swings, boat, dolphins, seals, and whale to climb on, and colorful dinosaur eggs to hide inside just adds to the fun!
+There is a massive expanse of lawn that just beckons you to run to your heart's content.
+Hills in the distance stretch high to the sky and fuel your imagination further.
+A playground with endless rope climbies, a sphere spinning climby, hanging stepping stones, face-to-face swings, regular swings, baby swings, a concrete boat to climb inside, a spinner, dolphins, seals, a dinosaur sculpture to climb, and colorful dinosaur eggs to hide inside just adds to the fun!
 Walk to the edge of the cliff and look down on sea stacks, a sea arch, and picturesque cliffs.
 Sit on a bench by the purple flowers at sunset and enjoy the expansive feel of this park.
-Because it is shielded by the hills, this playground is warmer than other areas along this coast.
-On Saturday mornings from 9am-1pm there is a craft market here.
+Because it is shielded by the hills, this playground is warmer than other areas along the coast.
+On Saturday mornings from 9am-1pm there is a craft market, and one Saturday a month (1-4pm) in summer this is followed by live music called Pacific Breeze Concerts at the small amphitheater.

 [continued...]